Oxford Tobacco Addiction Group

 Evaluating effectiveness, safety, and implementation

-Smoking and quitting in distinct populations
+Smoking and quitting in priority populations

 Smoking behaviours and cessation in marginalised groups, including: